This post may contain compensated links. Please read our disclaimer for additional information.

 Day 7 – ARBORETUM TRSTENO

-When I was researching and planning our holiday I came across a stunning photograph.
-The picture had been taken at Arboretum Trsteno which had also coincidentally been used as a setting for some scenes of Game of Thrones.
+When I was researching and planning our holiday I came across a stunning photograph which had been taken at Arboretum Trsteno.
+It was also I found out later another location used during the making of Game of Thrones.

 Arboretum Trsteno is a short bus or taxi ride from Dubrovnik.
 We enjoyed a few hours wandering the gardens and enjoying the rather spectacular view.

-I have noticed mixed reviews from visitors to Arboretum Trsteno on Trip Advisor but we enjoyed our visit.If you have the time I would certainly consider visiting.
+I have noticed mixed reviews from visitors to Arboretum Trsteno on Trip Advisor but we enjoyed our visit.If you have the time I would certainly consider adding it into your Croatia itinerary.

 CROATIA ITINERARY WEEK TWO – SPLIT